New world order (politics): Recent political usage

 Russian political analyst Leonid Grinin believes that despite all the problems, the U.S. will preserve the leading position within a new world order since no other country is able to concentrate so many leader's functions.
 Yet, he insists that the formation of a new world order will start from an epoch of new coalitions.

-Xi Jinping, China's paramount leader, has called for a new world order, in his speech to the Boao Forum for Asia, in April 2021.
+Xi Jinping, General Secretary of the Chinese Communist Party, has called for a new world order, in his speech to the Boao Forum for Asia, in April 2021.
 He criticized US global leadership and its interference on other countries' internal affairs.
 "The rules set by one or several countries should not be imposed on others, and the unilateralism of individual countries should not give the whole world a rhythm," he said.

 U.S. President Joe Biden said during a gathering of business leaders at the White House in March 2022 that the recent changes in global affairs caused by the Russian invasion of Ukraine provided an opportunity for a new world order with U.S. leadership, stating that this project would have to be carried out in partnership with "the rest of the free world."

 According to Tony Blair's the annual Ditchley lecture in July 2022, China, not Russia, will bring about the largest geopolitical change of this century.
 The era of western political and economic domination is coming to an end.
 The future of the world will be at the very least bipolar and possibly multipolar.
 The east and west can now coexist on equal level for the first time in contemporary history.

 The role of soft power must not be overlooked by the west, according to Blair, as China and other nations like Russia, Turkey, and Iran invest money in the developing world while forging close political and military ties.

+In January 2026, Prime Minister of Canada Mark Carney mentioned the "new world order" to Chinese leader Xi Jinping on a visit to China.